arabellas-craft/arabellas-craft.github.io/_posts/2022-03-26-New-Moon-Ritual-Ideas.md

 * Look inward to see what needs to be attended to
 * Tune into stillness
 * Encourage new growth
-* Some people find that their intuition is heightened during the new moon which makes it a great time to do [your own tarot reading](/free-tarot-spreads/full-moon-tarot-spread) or [get a tarot reading](https://shop.juniperdivination.com/l/MonthAheadTarotReading)
+* Some people find that their intuition is heightened during the new moon which makes it a great time to do [your own tarot reading](/free-tarot-spreads/full-moon-tarot-spread) or [get a tarot reading](https://shop.juniperdivination.com/l/MonthAheadTarotReading){:target="_blank" rel="noopener noreferrer"}

 ![](/assets/img/divider.svg){:.divider}